DanielFGray/reactblog/content/posts/fp-intro.md

 function square($n) {
   return $n * $n;
 }

-$ints = [1, 2, 3, 4];
-$squared = array_map(square, $ints);
-echo join(', ', $ints); // -> 1, 4, 9, 16
+array_map(square, [1, 2, 3, 4]); // -> 1, 4, 9, 16
 ```

 This is much tidier, in my opinion.
 When you see that big messy `for` loop, you have no idea what's going on until you fully read the whole thing and attempt to mentally parse it.
-When you see `map`, without reading anything but that word, you immediately know that you are creating a copy of an array and changing all the values based on a given function.
+When you see `map`, without reading anything but that word, you immediately know that you are creating a new array with all of the values changed by a given function.

 You could implement `map` like the following: